 Special Operations Division

-Bureau investigators support the Special Operations Division, which investigates cases involving misuse of public funds; political corruption; hate crimes; threats and other crimes impacting the integrity of the justice system such as perjury, filing falsified documents, criminal misconduct of government officials, including peace officers and other public employees.
-In all, the division had 266 open investigations in 2016.
+Bureau investigators support the Special Operations Division, which investigates cases involving misuse of public funds, political corruption, hate crimes, threats and other crimes impacting the integrity of the justice system such as perjury, filing falsified documents, criminal misconduct of government officials, including peace officers and other public employees.
+In all, the division had 276 open investigations in 2017.
 The Special Operations Division also reviews officer-involved shootings and in-custody deaths.
 The purpose of the District Attorney’s review is to provide an independent review of all shootings and other use of deadly force, fatal and non-fatal, to assure the public that peace officers in San Diego County are performing their duties in a legally-justified manner.
-During 2016, the division reviewed 17 officer-involved shootings and three in-custody deaths.
+During 2017, the division reviewed 19 officer-involved shootings and one in-custody death.

 Subpoena Witness Coordination Center

-The Subpoena Witness Coordination Center has a bureau paralegal, 15 process servers, a process server supervisor, and two couriers who work throughout the DA’s Office.
-The Subpoena Witness Coordination Center plays a major role in the bureau’s success through its vital support to the investigators in serving subpoenas, picking up non-original evidence and transporting witnesses to and from court.
-During 2016, the center served 4,055 subpoenas, conducted 455 witness/victim transports, 612 investigations (tracing and locating) and performed 426 additional duties.
+The Subpoena Witness Coordination Center (SWCC) has one bureau paralegal, 13 process servers, a process server supervisor, and two couriers who work throughout the DA’s Office.
+The center plays a major role in the Bureau’s success through its vital support to the investigators in serving subpoenas, picking up evidence and transporting witnesses to and from court.
+During 2017, SWCC served 6,155 subpoenas, conducted 572 witness/victim transports, 612 investigations (tracing and locating) and performed 426 additional duties.

 Trial Support Services

 The Trial Support Services team provides high-tech courtroom support to prosecutors.
 Their work includes cutting-edge graphic design, professional audio and visual work and fingerprint identification capability.
 Their mission is to provide effective and timely mixed-media courtroom assistance, which helps in presenting facts and evidence during trials.
-The department is made up of one supervisor, a discovery clerk and 10 investigative technicians.
-This group works on various outreach programs and assists the DA’s Communications Team in video production and graphic design.
+The department is made up of one supervisor, one discovery clerk and 10 investigative technicians.
+This group works on various outreach programs and also assists the DA’s Communications Team in video production, photography and graphic design.

-In 2016, the Bureau of Investigation continued its commitment of developing community partnerships.
-The Bureau of Investigations worked with community service clubs, local businesses and school districts to adopt and provide food and gifts for needy families throughout the county during the holidays.
-Examples include Shop with a Cop and the Children’s Hospital Teddy Bear drive.
+In 2017, the Bureau of Investigation continued its commitment to developing community partnerships.
+The Bureau of Investigation worked with community service clubs, local businesses and school districts to provide food and gifts for needy families and military families throughout the county during the holidays.
+Examples include Shop with a Cop and the Rady Children’s Hospital Teddy Bear drive.
 Additional community partnerships and outreach include:

 - The Latino Police Officer’s Association Thanksgiving with the Youth